 I’m from outside of Canada, is this race for me?

 Yep!
-We just ask that non-Canadians purchase Emergency Medical Travel Insurance before heading up to the event.
+We just ask that non-Canadians and/or non-residents purchase Emergency Medical Travel Insurance before heading up to the event.

 What's Adventure Racing Ontario?

 The Subaru BPMR is a qualifying race for a province-wide adventure racing series.
 Teams in the Buff® Long Course Tandem and Buff® Long Course Relay Categories qualify for a maximium of 50 points at the event, so first place Subaru BPMR Buff® Long Course Tandem will receive 50 points, Second place Buff® Long Course Tandem will receive 49 points, and so on.
 All Subaru BPMR Tandem Teams who finish will rank higher than Relay Teams.
 More info & full series rules can be found at www.adventureracingontario.com

 How Do I Get Around?

 The organizers will provide transportation for Buff® Long Course solo & tandem racers and their gear.
 For Buff Long Course relay teams, it's "self-supported" which means the person(s) not racing are responsible for transportation & gear movements throughout the course at all times, with the exception of transportation to the start line which can be accommodated.
 Regional maps will be available at the race, with the transitions marked, for relay teams.
 The sprint courses will start and finish in Bluewater Park in Wiarton, adjacent to racer check-in at Wiarton Arena.
 Bikes & bags will be transported to any off-site TA's for all sprint course racers (so that they're exactly where you need them) but Suntrail and Subaru course racers will need to get their boats from the parking lot to the starting line in time for the 10am race start.